 3.1.
-Local notification procedure

-Notice of an article 4 direction shall be given by the local planning authority:

-- by local advertisement (as defined in article 1(2) of the GPDO) - by site display at no fewer than two locations within the area to which the direction relates (or if the direction relates to a particular development, on that site) for a period of not less than six weeks); - individually on every owner and occupier of every part of the land within the area or site to which the direction relates (unless it is impracticable because it is difficult to identify or locate them, or the number of owners or occupiers within the area to which the direction relates would make individual service impracticable- this exemption from individual service of notice does not apply, however, when the owner/occupier is a statutory undertaker or the Crown): - between County planning authorities and district/ local authorities within whose county or district the area/ site to which the direction relates is situated (where both tiers exist).
+Local notification procedure 3.2.
+Notifying the Secretary of State Notice of an article 4 direction shall be given by the local planning authority: On the same day that notice of an article 4 direction is first published or displayed locally, the local planning authority shall notify the - by local advertisement (as defined in article 1(2) of the GPDO) Secretary of State.
+A copy of the direction (and a map defining the area/ site to which it relates) as well as a copy of the local consultation notices - by site display at no fewer than two locations within the area to which the direction relates (or should be sent to: if the direction relates to a particular development, on that site) for a period of not less than six weeks); or post to: - individually on every owner and occupier of every part of the land within the area or site to Government Office for East Midlands, which the direction relates (unless it is impracticable because it is difficult to identify or Planning, Sustainable Futures Directorate, locate them, or the number of owners or occupiers within the area to which the direction relates would make individual service impracticable- this exemption from individual service of notice does not apply, however, when the owner/occupier is a statutory undertaker or It may not be possible to send a copy of the local publicity notices themselves on the same day as those affected by the direction are notified- it is therefore acceptable to send a copy of the notices as will be published. the Crown); - between County planning authorities and district/ local authorities within whose county or district the area/ site to which the direction relates is situated (where both tiers exist).